laura-is-here/vegan-cooking-astro/src/content/recipes/chana-dal.md

 1. Place a small, heatproof metal bowl in the pot on top of the cooked dal.
 Make sure to have the lid ready to cover the pot.
 2. Using tongs, heat a piece of charcoal over the flame of a gas burner until very hot.
 3. Place the piece of charcoal in the metal bowl and pour over a teaspoon or so of oil, then immediately cover.
 Allow to sit for 2 - 3 minutes.
+4. After 2 - 3 minutes, safely remove the bowl and charcoal.
+Stir in cilantro and serve.